tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 was that they were all socializing!
 I ended up walking around for five miles and two hours!
 I found some players that were from my same faction, go Team Mystic, and we walked around conquering Gyms together.
-With each Pok&#233;Stop I went to, I would discover a new statue, community garden, or museum.
+With each Pok&#233;Stop I went to, I would discover a new statue, community garden, museum, or other monuments.
 I was having a blast touring my town!
 Eventually the sun began to drift below the horizon and I decided to head home before the streets began to darken any further.
 </p>